Referrals & Rebates - Medicare, Private Health & NDIS

 • -CND Complex Neurodevelopmental Disorders Scheme from your paediatrician or psychiatrist (must be claimed before your child turns 25 years of age).
 This referral enables access to Medicare rebates for up to 4 diagnosis/treatment planning sessions.

-• -Better Start for Children with Disability Initiative from your paediatrician or GP (must be claimed before your child turns 25 years of age)
+• -Better Start for Children with Disability Initiative from your paediatrician or GP (must be claimed before your child turns 25 years of age).

-referrals for up to 20 rebated sessions of therapy until age 25 for specific eligible conditions:
+Referrals to accredited therapists for up to 20 rebated sessions of therapy until age 25 for specific eligible conditions:

 • CND referrals can be made by your child’s Paediatrician or Psychiatrist